Charles Edward Stuart: Invasion of England: 1745–1746

 Continuing on Charles and his army then reached Kendal by the evening of 23 November, where he resided at Stricklandgate in the town.
 His forces then continued south to Preston on the 26 November and Manchester on 29 November.
 Charles resided at a townhouse at 44 Manchester Street and levied taxes on the town, as well as issuing a proclamation for the repair of local bridges.
 While at Manchester, Charles ordered local Jacobite volunteers and those from Lancashire to be formed as the Manchester Regiment, though numbers of volunteers were significantly below what he had expected.
 On 1 December, he headed with his army to Macclesfield where he remained for several days before departing for Leek and then further south to Derby.
 Charles stayed at Exeter House with his main force, leading elements of his army progressed as far south as the River Trent at Swarkestone Bridge in Derbyshire, arriving there on 4 December.

 At Derby, despite Charles's objections, his council decided to return to Scotland given the lack of English Jacobite and French support.
 There were also rumours that large government forces were being amassed.
 Charles admitted that he had not heard from the English Jacobites since leaving France despite claiming the contrary; this caused his relationship with some of the Scots to become irretrievably damaged.
-Charles was said to be manifestly distraught at the decision and had tried, without success to persuade his council to continue on to London.
+Charles was said to be manifestly distraught at the decision and had tried, without success, to persuade his council to continue on to London.

 The result was that on 6 December, the Jacobite forces and Charles left Derby and began their march north back to Scotland.
-Charles's route north was the same as the one he had taken on the journey south.
+Charles's route north was the same as that he had taken on the journey south.
 He returned via Stockport to Manchester on 9 December, and after some light resistance from the local population, Charles demanded £5,000 from the town, eventually receiving £2,500 in payment.
 With government forces in close pursuit, Charles and his army resumed their journey north, proceeding on through Preston, Lancaster, and Kendal until the Jacobite forces eventually met the government forces at Clifton near Penrith in Cumbria on 18 December.

 The Jacobite forces won the Clifton Moor Skirmish, allowing them to continue north to Carlisle.
 Charles re-entered Carlisle on 19 December with his army and ordered the Manchester Regiment to stay behind as garrison in the castle, leaving behind the sick as well as some his cannons.
 Leaving Carlisle, he crossed the river Esk with his forces and returned to Scotland.